 IV.
 PROCEDURES FOR APPLYING FOR PROMOTION

+A. Timeline

-A. Timeline (If the specified date is a non-work day, the deadline will be moved forward to the next work day.)
+NOTE: If the specified date is a non-work day, the deadline will be moved forward to the next work day.
+In addition, all dates set forth in this section may be subject to adjustment as follows: